xJessD/xJessd/README.md

 ## Hi there 👋
 I'm Jess!

+💻 I've recently completed my Diploma of IT (Accelerated) at UTS College with a 6.1 / 7 GPA and will be continuing into the 2nd Year of a Bachelor of Computing Science at UTS!
+Very exciting!

-I've recently completed _nology's 12 week intensive software development course.
-You can view my [portfolio here](https://xjessd.github.io/).
+🌱 You can view an old [portfolio here](https://xjessd.github.io/), that was created when completing  _nology's 12 week intensive software development course.

-🌱 I’m currently learning testing automation using Testng, [Selenium](https://github.com/xJessD/test-automation-practice) and the [Cucumber framework](https://github.com/xJessD/selenium-cucumber)!

-❤️ I really enjoy HTML & CSS.
-And I might be a bit Android biased (hence my [FakeOS](https://xjessd.github.io/fakeOS/) project).
+❤️ I always enjoyed HTML & CSS, but more recently I've come to love working with Java and SQL.

+📱 Android is my preferred mobile OS hence my [FakeOS](https://xjessd.github.io/fakeOS/) project.

 💬 Ask me about some anime and manga 📖